 These are my favourite sites to visit when I want to feel better about myself.
 How about taking a little pride in what you do, eh?

-Listen, I’m design-retarded too, but there are plenty of easy, affordable ways to get a decent looking website that don’t involve giving yourself a hernia because you’re straining your under-flexed designy-codey brain muscles.
+Listen, I’m design-idiotic too, but there are plenty of easy, affordable ways to get a decent looking website that don’t involve giving yourself a hernia because you’re straining your under-flexed designy-codey brain muscles.

 A few pointers: